ymuichiro/quick_learning_symbol_en/10_observer.md

 ### Continuous connection

-Select randomly from the list and try to connect.
+Select randomly from the node list and try to connect.

 ##### Connection to node